howonlee/mertonon/docs/roadmap.md

 Also look at small tasks roadmap

+- Create with login, logout, intro, entering in the nav-to by the by
+- Re-frame all the things
 - FE only generation
 - FE testing with generation
 - Remove postgres requirement for build
-- Re-frame all the things
 - Make the buttons say more sensible stuff when we log in or out or whatever
 - Outline essay for real